-You do not need to restrict your choice of school in any way when your child stammers, as all teachers (and home educators) can learn the very simple strategies to support your child.
+While it is helpful if your selected schools have some experience or knowledge of stammering, you do not need to restrict your choice of school in any way when your child stammers, as all teachers (and home educators) can learn the very simple strategies to support your child.
 Speech and language therapists often provide information or training for staff and specific strategies of support for class teachers are available at BSA:Education.

 Click on the following links to open a PDF, use the back button on your browser to return to this resource.
 To save the handout to your computer, right click and choose 'Save as'.